cran/rnoaa/README.md

 ## NOAA NCDC Attributes

 Each NOAA dataset has a different set of attributes that you can potentially get back in your search.
-See [the NOAA docs](http://www.ncdc.noaa.gov/cdo-web/datasets) for detailed info on each dataset.
+See http://www.ncdc.noaa.gov/cdo-web/datasets for detailed info on each dataset.
 We provide some information on the attributes in this package; see the [vignette for attributes](inst/vign/rncdc_attributes.md) to find out more

 ## Authentication

 You'll need an API key to use the NOAA NCDC functions (those starting with `ncdc*()`) in this package (essentially a password).
-Go [here](http://www.ncdc.noaa.gov/cdo-web/token) to get one. *You can't use this package without an API key.*
+Go to http://www.ncdc.noaa.gov/cdo-web/token to get one. *You can't use this package without an API key.*

 Once you obtain a key, there are two ways to use it.

 a) Pass it inline with each function call (somewhat cumbersome)

 ```r